 The belfry contains ten bells.
 The earliest bell (No.6) is by John of York dating from the fourteenth century.
 Most of the rest have been recast.
 Until 1802 there were only six bells: then two more were added and in 1894 a further two made the total ten.
 In addition there is a small sanctus bell which dates from the seventeenth century.

-The carillon, on which chimes are played two times a day (at 12 noon and 3pm), was restored in 1938.
+The carillon, on which chimes are played twice a day (at 12 noon and 3pm), was restored in 1938.

 FIND ST MARY'S CHURCH, MELTON MOWBRAY, LE13 1AE